deniskropp/t138/ARCHITECTURE.md

 -   `ExecutionContext`: Holds the runtime context for an operation, such as the `session_id`, environment variables (`env_vars`), and other runtime flags (`runtime_flags`).
 -   `AgentResponse`: Represents the output returned by an agent after executing a task.
 It includes a `status` (e.g., 'completed', 'failed'), any processed `output` data, and a list of `artifacts` produced.

+### Interactions

+These models are central to data exchange and validation across almost all components of the framework, including:
+-   `agent_loader.py` (parsing `AgentSpec`)
+-   `orchestrator.py` and `task_manager.py` (handling `TaskSpec` and `AgentResponse`)
+-   `session_manager.py` and `artifacts.py` (managing `Session` and `Artifact` objects)
+-   LLM integrations (potentially using `AgentResponse` for structured outputs).

-These models provide a standardized way to represent and exchange information between different parts of the agent framework, ensuring type safety and clarity.
+They provide a standardized way to represent and exchange information between different parts of the agent framework, ensuring type safety and clarity.

 # Configuration (`config.py`)

+### Purpose

 The `config.py` module is responsible for managing the application's configuration settings.
 It utilizes the `pydantic-settings` library to load settings from environment variables and a `.env` file, providing a robust and flexible way to configure the agent framework.

-## Settings Class
+### Core Components

 The core of this module is the `Settings` class, which inherits from `pydantic_settings.BaseSettings`.
 This class defines the structure and types of all configuration parameters.

-### Key Configuration Parameters:
+#### Key Configuration Parameters

+-   **Application Settings**:
     -   `APP_NAME`: (str) The name of the application.
 Defaults to "AgentFramework".
     -   `LOG_LEVEL`: (str) The minimum severity level for log messages to be processed.
 Defaults to "INFO".
 Supported levels include DEBUG, INFO, WARNING, ERROR, CRITICAL.
     -   `PROMPTS_DIR`: (str) The directory where prompt templates are stored.
 Defaults to "prompts".
     -   `ARTIFACTS_DIR`: (str) The directory where generated artifacts are stored.
 Defaults to "artifacts".

-### LLM Settings:

-These settings configure the connection details and API keys for various Large Language Model (LLM) providers.
+-   **LLM Settings**: These settings configure the connection details and API keys for various Large Language Model (LLM) providers.
     -   `GEMINI_API_KEY`: (Optional[str]) API key for the Gemini LLM.
 If not provided, the Gemini provider may not be initialized.
     -   `GEMINI_ENDPOINT`: (str) The API endpoint URL for Gemini.
 Defaults to "https://api.gemini.com/v1".
     -   `OLLAMA_HOST`: (str) The host address for the Ollama service.
 Defaults to "http://localhost:11434".
     -   `KIMI_API_KEY`: (Optional[str]) API key for the Kimi LLM.
 If not provided, the Kimi provider may not be initialized.
     -   `KIMI_ENDPOINT`: (str) The API endpoint URL for Kimi.
 Defaults to "https://api.kimi.ai/v1".
     -   `MISTRAL_API_KEY`: (Optional[str]) API key for the Mistral LLM.
 If not provided, the Mistral provider may not be initialized.
     -   `MISTRAL_ENDPOINT`: (str) The API endpoint URL for Mistral.
 Defaults to "https://api.mistral.ai/v1".
     -   `ACTIVE_LLM_PROVIDERS`: (str) A comma-separated string specifying which LLM providers should be activated.
 Example: "gemini,ollama".

-## Loading Configuration
+### Loading Configuration (Key Methods/Mechanism)

 Configuration is loaded automatically when the `Settings` class is instantiated, typically during system bootstrap.
 It prioritizes environment variables over values defined in a `.env` file, which in turn overrides the default values set in the class.